 The land use control requirements for the abandoned sanitary sewers include a notification requirement prior to excavation or disturbance of the sewer.
-There were no excavations involving the abandoned sanitary sewer during FY22.
+There were no excavations involving the abandoned sanitary sewer during FY23.

 From April through June 2022, the USFWS installed a new culvert under 72nd Avenue near the location where the abandoned sanitary sewer crosses under the road.
 The sewer also runs parallel to the south side of the road within the construction zone.
 Disturbance of the sewer was not expected based on the planned construction activities; however, the regulatory agencies were notified of the planned work.
 The sanitary sewer was not disturbed during construction.
 However, plugged manhole #6, located south of the road, was buried during final grading around the new culvert.
-The manhole was uncovered to expose the sewer marker plaque, but the existing concrete plug needs to be extended to the new ground surface where a new plaque can be installed.
-This work will be completed in FY23.
+The manhole was uncovered, the existing concrete plug was extended to the new ground surface, and a new plaque was installed.
+This work was completed in April 2023.